abrahamjs/todoApp/README.md

 ## Development server

-Run `npm start` for a dev server.
+Run `npm start`  (not `ng serve ` for technical reasons works better this way) for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-The folder  BackEnd  contains the files and directories of the back end server, it should be run in an IDE such as IntelliJ IDEA ( oben backend directory on and hit Run)on port 8080 (`http://localhost:8080`)  before running the front-end angular app.
+The folder  Backend  contains the files and directories of the back end server, it should be run in an IDE such as IntelliJ IDEA ( oben backend directory on and hit Run)on port 8080 (`http://localhost:8080`)  before running the front-end angular app.
 It makes use of Spring Boot and H2 as in memory database.

 ## Known Bugs